reyhaneghaderi/heart-disease-svm/README.md

 - This threshold ensures high sensitivity (few missed heart disease cases) while maintaining strong precision.
 - Interpretation: Calibration improved probability reliability—after sigmoid scaling, predicted probabilities better match true frequencies, crucial for medical decision support.

+  # Explain Results

+   - Overall accuracy: The model achieves about 92.5% discriminative power (ROC-AUC = 0.925).
+This means out of 100 patients, around 92 are correctly classified   as having or not having heart disease.
+    - Precision (87.7%): When the model predicts “disease,” it is correct almost 9 out of 10 times.
+   -  Recall (91.2%): The model successfully detects 9 out of 10 actual patients with heart disease, missing only about 9%.
+    - Calibration: The model outputs reliable probabilities.
+For example, if it says a patient has a 70% chance of disease, in reality ~70% of such patients are  truly positive.
+This is critical for medical trust.

+  - Use in practice: The model can act as a decision support tool to help doctors identify high-risk patients earlier.
+It is not a replacement for clinical judgment, but a complement to tests and medical expertise.

   # Visual Insights